GRANITE : a Byzantine-Resilient Dynamic Gossip Learning Framework: Introduction

-However, existing BRPS protocols have not been designed with decentralized learning as their target use case.
-They were originally developed for reliable message dissemination, where simply ensuring that a message eventually reaches honest nodes is sufficient to mitigate the influence of Byzantine participants.
-In these settings, the guarantees typically offered by BRPS protocols focus on eventual connectivity.
-Namely, their aim is to enforce that at some point in time, nodes will be reachable through a subgraph that will allow messages to propagate.
-In contrast, decentralized learning imposes different requirements.
-When Byzantine nodes are overrepresented in the views of honest nodes during a given round, they can inject poisoned models that not only affect immediate neighbors but also diffuse hop after hop through the network, triggering a domino effect that ultimately leads to the collapse of the learning process.
-This highlights the inadequacy of existing BRPS protocols for DL: ensuring message reachability alone is not enough.
-To address this gap, there is a need for a BRPS protocol specifically tailored to decentralized learning.
-One that provides the structural and temporal guarantees required for robust aggregation to be consistently effective.
+To address this gap, there is a need for a BRPS protocol specifically tailored to Dynamic GL, one that fulfills the conditions for robust aggregation to be consistently effective.
 In particular, robust aggregators such as Clipped Summation~(CS)~\cite{gaucher2024achieving} require accurate control over the proportion of Byzantine nodes in each honest node’s view at every round.
-Unfortunately, current protocols like BASALT~\cite{auvolat2023basalt} can only constrain this proportion on \textit{average across rounds}, which means that in practice, Byzantine nodes frequently exceed the acceptable threshold, especially in sparse communication topologies.
-This misalignment undermines the assumptions of robust aggregation techniques and ultimately leads to the divergence of honest nodes models.
+Unfortunately, current protocols like BASALT~\cite{auvolat2023basalt} can only constrain this proportion on \textit{average across rounds}.
+This misalignment undermines the assumptions of robust aggregation techniques and ultimately leads to the divergence of honest nodes' models.